Mrsanyi123/yscroll-extension/README.md

-# YScroll - Get Your Work Done
+# YScroll: Stop the Endless Scroll & Get Your Work Done

 A Chrome extension that helps you limit time spent on short-form content platforms like youtubeshorts Shorts, TikTok, LinkedIn Feed, and Instagram.